NielsenG62/Board-Game-Reviews/README.md

 ## Known Issues

-- _None that I am aware of in this commit_
+- _Many small improvements to the RAKE method or the output of results need to be made.
+I suspect this work will never be perfected alone and with my skillset._

 ## License